poepanda/panda-fb/README.md

 #PANDA FB

 ##Here we go!
-Let's get some permanent access token for our pages
+Let's get some permanent access tokens for our pages

+##Requirement

+- Nodejs :smile: :thumbsup:

 ##How to install?